-The Australian Terrier is a happy, intelligent and lively little dog, but they are hardy, robust characters too.
-Always alert, they are true "terriers" by nature and being highly adaptable, they are just at home in a working environment as they are in the home.
-These terriers have been popular in their native Australia for a decades and are now among one of the terrier group that has been a real hit here in the UK and elsewhere in the world because they make such great family pets and companion dogs.
+The Australian Terrier is a happy intelligent lively little dog and one that is hardy robust and strong too.
+Always alert they are true "terriers" by nature and being highly adaptable they are just at home in a working environment as they are in the home.
+They thrive in a family environment and love being involved in everything that goes on around them.

-The Australian Terrier is thought to be the result of early 19th Century settlers crossing Scottish terriers with other terriers from the north of England.
+It is thought that the Australian Terrier came about as a result of early 19th Century settlers crossing Scottish terriers with other terriers from the north of England.
 These little dogs were taken on ships to the New World and their job was to keep the mouse and rat population under control during the long voyages.
-Their ancestors are thought to include the Dandie Dinmont, Yorkshire, Cairn, Skye and Irish terrier.
+Their ancestors are thought to include the Dandie Dinmont Yorkshire Terrier Cairn Terrier Skye Terrier and Irish terrier.

-They first appeared as a breed in their own right in 1820 when they were called "Rough-Coated Terriers".
-It was only much later that the breed was renamed the Australian Terrier before being officially recognised as a breed in its own right by The Kennel Club back in 1936.
+They first appeared as a breed in their own right in Australia in 1820 when they were called "Rough-Coated Terriers".
+It was only much later that the breed was renamed the Australian Terrier before being officially recognised as a breed in its own right by The Kennel Club in 1933.

-Height at the withers: Males 25.5 cm, Females 25.5 cm
+Height at the withers: Males 25.5 cm Females 25.5 cm

-Average Weight: Males 6.5 kg, Females 6.5 kg
+Average Weight: Males 6.5 kg Females 6.5 kg

-Australian Terriers are sturdy, robust looking little dogs that boast being nicely proportioned.
+Australian Terriers are sturdy robust looking little dogs that boast being nicely proportioned.
 They boast a rough coat and a very defined ruff around their necks which adds to their "hard bitten" appearance.
 Their heads are long and quite broad with a defined albeit slight stop.
 Their muzzles are powerful looking and the same length as their heads which boasts a silky and soft top-knot.
 An Aussie's nose is black and moderate in size having a leathery look to it.

-They have quite small, dark brown eyes that are set nicely apart and which have an alert and keen expression.
+They have quite small dark brown eyes that are set nicely apart and which have an alert and keen expression.
 Ears are erect and small in size boasting pointed tips but no feathering and they are set nicely apart on a dog's head.
 Their mouths and jaws are strong and powerful looking with a perfect scissor bite.
 Aussies hold their long necks slightly arched which adds to their alert and "ready to go" look.

-These little dogs have well-proportioned bodies in relation to their height and boast strong, straight front legs with a very small amount of feathering to the knee.
+These little dogs have well-proportioned bodies in relation to their height and boast strong straight front legs with a very small amount of feathering to the knee.
 They have well sprung rib cages and a level topline.
 Their hindquarters are broad and strong with well-muscled back legs.
 Feet are tidy and small with cushioned pads and tight toes.
 Their tails are set high and dogs carry them upright which adds to their well-balanced look.

 Richer colours and more clearly defined markings are encouraged with "top-knots" being either a lighter shade silver or blue than the rest of a dog's coat.

 Australian Terriers are alert and very busy little dogs that like being given things to do.
-However, they are just as happy in a home environment as they are in a working environment, as long as they are given lots of stimulation and daily exercise.
-They are renowned for their affectionate and loyal natures, being friendly and quite extrovert as well as being eager and willing to please which makes these little dogs highly trainable.
+However they are just as happy in a home environment as they are in a working environment as long as they are given lots of stimulation and daily exercise.
+They are renowned for their affectionate and loyal natures being friendly and quite extrovert as well as being eager and willing to please which makes these little dogs highly trainable.

 Australian Shepherds are intelligent with the added bonus being there is nothing they enjoy more than to please.
 This means these lovely dogs are easy to train once they are taught not to show the more dominant side of their nature.
-With this in mind, a Aussie's training needs to start as early as possible and they also have to be well socialised from a young age for them to be truly well-rounded, obedient dogs.
+With this in mind a Aussie's training needs to start as early as possible and they also have to be well socialised from a young age for them to be truly well-rounded obedient dogs.

-Aussies need to know who is the alpha dog in a household because if they don't know their place in the "pack", they will quickly show the more dominant side to their nature and become wilful, unruly and hard to manage.
+Aussies need to know who is the alpha dog in a household because if they don't know their place in the "pack" they will quickly show the more dominant side to their nature and become wilful unruly and hard to manage.

 The average life expectancy of an Australian Terrier is between 12 to 14 years when properly cared for and fed an appropriate good quality diet to suit their ages.